 - Really, dismantle the silos.
 It’s crucial to have our information security, our legal, and our compliance teams in close communication.
 Those teams become an information resource for teams as diverse as app development and human resources to ensure that questions are investigated and information is made available.

 - Ensure that security and legal compliance conversations are incorporated early on.
 Once teams start bolting security onto the end of projects, it impacts deadlines and it impacts the effectiveness of the solution.
 The earlier in any project that security and compliance can be discussed, the more likely it is that the final product will be secure and compliant, and also the less likelihood that there will be an unforeseen impact to cost, timing, or operations.

 Data privacy moving forwards

 Data privacy is a critically important topic, not only because of the risks incurred by sub-standard security or legal non-compliance, but because an individual’s digital identity is increasingly the benchmark of their existence.
 If you were born after the mid-1990s, the chances are good that your entire life is documented in digital archives in various locations around the world.
 At the moment, your rights to access, update, move or delete that information are patchwork.
-However, as of the end of 2019, 107 countries worldwide have some kind of data protection legislation on the books, and more are being announced every day.
+However, 128 out of 194 countries already have some kind of data protection legislation on the books.

 Rather than addressing data privacy as a checkbox, or a series of inconvenient hoops to jump through, the fundamental question should be: “If this were my identity, how would I want my information to be treated?”
 If companies are able to approach their data privacy from that standpoint, and design security and operational measures to support it, then we will be in a solid position to empower consumers worldwide to engage with us safely and make informed decisions about how they want to interact with the world.